 Research is notably lacking in data on chronic health conditions – including OSA – within the LGBTQ community.

-The Institute of Medicine recently took action to address these research shortcomings.
+The Institute of Medicine took action in 2011 to address these research shortcomings.
 They convened the Committee on Lesbian, Gay, Bisexual, and Transgender Health Issues and Research Gaps and Opportunities to identify:9